osuTitanic/anchor/README.md

 - pw (bcrypt)
 - activated (true)

+The password should be a bcrypt hash of a md5 hash in hex form :D

 ## Contributing

 If you want to clean up the mess that I made, then feel free to make a pull request.